 Jeanne de Valois, the woman at the centre of the ‘diamond necklace affair’, escaped from prison and fled to London in 1788.
 She made a modest living there, writing and retelling sordid but utterly fictitious stories about her lesbian trysts with Marie Antoinette.
 She died in 1791 from defenestration – or falling from a window.

 The gabelle tax on salt was a hated impost because salt was an essential commodity in late 18th century France.
 In the days before refrigeration, it was one of the few means of preserving meat.
 It also provided some flavour in an otherwise bland diet.
 Historians believe that salt was the most widely smuggled commodity in pre-revolutionary France.

-When grain stocks were low French peasants often ate spoiled grain infected with ergot.
+When grain stocks were low, French peasants often ate spoiled grain infected with ergot.
 Ergot is a fungus which, if eaten in sufficient quantities, produces hallucinogenic effects similar to the drug LSD.
-Some historians believe that ergot-fuelled hallucinations and hysteria may have triggered some or most of the unrest during the Great Fear.
+Some historians have suggested that ergot-fuelled hallucinations and hysteria may have triggered some or most of the unrest during the Great Fear.

 France’s parlements retained the medieval authority to have prisoners put to the torture, particularly if they refused to testify or provide information to the court.
 This power was abolished in 1788 by an order of Louis XVI.
 It was an important but overlooked liberal reform on the eve of revolution.

 The French wallpaper manufacturer Jean-Baptise Réveillon, whose home and factory were later destroyed by riotous workers, was also interested in experiments in manned flight.
 The first recorded hot-air balloon flight was launched in October 1783 from Réveillon’s private garden.
 The balloon, named Aérostat Réveillon, was decorated with swatches of Réveillon’s wallpaper.